jdillon/gossip/README.md

 Gossip provides some minimal SLF4j components to be used:

 * Before the proper logging was created
-* In environments where only the basic control over logging is required
+* In environments where only the very basic control over logging is required

-The gossip-bootstrap artifact contains, org.sonatype.gossip.Log which is a SLF4j LoggerFactory-like class that produces real SLF4j Logger instances.
+The gossip-bootstrap artifact contains, [org.sonatype.gossip.Log](https://github.com/jdillon/gossip/blob/master/gossip-bootstrap/src/main/java/org/sonatype/gossip/Log.java) which is a SLF4j LoggerFactory-like class that produces real SLF4j Logger instances.
 This can be used in cases where the configuration/installation of SLF4j is not ready yet, and can be converted to use the desired SLF4j provider using Log.configure(ILoggerFactory).
 Gossip internal loggers are delegates, so once the "real" SLF4j provider is configured they will be updated to use the target logging systems Logger implementations.